devilry/devilry-django/README.md

     $ sudo apt-get install fabric build-essential python-dev python-virtualenv

-## 3 - Run buildout (get all dependencies)
+## 3 - Setup a buildout cache (optional)

-**note**: You should setup your [buildout cache](https://github.com/devilry/devilry-django/wiki/Use-a-global-buildout-config-to-speed-up-bin-buildout) if you plan to do any development.
+You should setup your [buildout cache](https://github.com/devilry/devilry-django/wiki/Use-a-global-buildout-config-to-speed-up-bin-buildout) if you plan to do any development.
+This will make any up re-run of buildout (the dependency/build system we use).

-    $ cd devenv/
-    $ python ../bootstrap.py
-    $ bin/buildout

 ## 4 - Create a demo database